lincza/ProduceLincKnowledgeBase/articles/Configuration/Master Data/Pallet Packing Setup.md

 You sold 10 000 cartons of M12T apples to customer A, and 10 000 cartons of M18T to customer B.An M12T apple carton weighs approximately 12.5 kg, while an M18T apple carton weighs 18.25.

 By simply comparing the number of actual cartons, your reporting results inaccurately show that you have exported equal volumes to both customers.
-But if you choose a ‘standard equivalent’ for each commodity you can… well… compare apples to apples.
+But if you choose a standard equivalent for each commodity you can well compare apples to apples.

-In our example the ‘standard equivalent pack’ for apples weighs 12.5 kg.
+In our example the standard equivalent pack for apples weighs 12.5 kg.
 We thus want to convert the quantities for all apple outer packs to a 12.5 kg euiqvalent.
 So we give the weight rule for M18T apples a standard outer pack conversion of 1.46 (The M18T carton weight of 18.25 divided by standard weight of 12.5).
 This means that every M18T apple carton is the equivalent of 1.46 "standard cartons" of 12.5kg.
 For the M12T apple carton we make the conversion factor 1, since it weighs the standard apple carton weight of 12.5 kg.

-Using this standard outer pack conversion factor the 10 000 cartons of M18T apples to customer B then becomes 14 600 ‘standard cartons’.
+Using this standard outer pack conversion factor the 10 000 cartons of M18T apples to customer B then becomes 14 600 standard cartons.
 The 10 000 M12T cartons sold to customer B remains 10 000 standard cartons.
-By comparing customer A’s 14 600 standard equivalent cartons to customer B’s 10 000 we get a more accurate result.
+By comparing the 14 600 standard equivalent cartons of customer A to the 10 000 for customer B, we get a more accurate result.